 In the mean time, we just relaxed around Mt Elizabeth, and went back to Manning gorge for a look.
 When we eventually were able to drive up to the Mitchell Falls, the fire damage was fairly extensive, and it looked a lot more fierce than the normal bush fires they have in the area during the early dry season.

 Well, the dramas with our air horn were not yet over!
 In Perth, we struggled to find a place to mount it due to dwindling space under the bonnet of the 80, so we had to mount it off the same bracket that supports the fuel filter.
 I wasn’t overly happy with it, but that was the best position we could find.

 Somewhere in between the Mitchell falls and the Pentecost river and the bracket decided it had enough of the nasty corrugations and snapped in half.
 It actually broke in two places; where the horn was mounted and where the bracket bends around to the body of the car.

 After about 15 cable ties were put in place to stop it moving around (the last thing you want is fuel problems!) we soldiered on, not allowing it to stop us from doing any tracks.
-We decided we would try and find a replacement in Kununurra at a wrecker, or it would just wait until we got back to Perth.
+We decided we would try and find a replacement in Kununurra at the 4WD wreckers, or it would just wait until we got back to Perth.
 Kununurra had nothing available, so we pushed on to Perth.

 After ringing around in Perth, it seems like no one has a bracket available.
 I’ve not yet tried Toyota, but may just pull it off and repair it.